bradhowes/DSPHeaders/README.md

 This collection was originally part of my [AUv3Support][AUv3Support] package, but with that repo being deprecated in favor of the more modern [auv-support][auv3-support] package, it is now on its own.

+# Usage

+Add `.package(url: "https://github.com/bradhowes/DSPHeaders", from: "1.1.0")` to your Swift package dependencies, or add the URL and version via Xcode `Package Dependencies` tab in the PROJECT editor of your Xcode project.

 # Credits

 All of the code has been written by myself over the course of several years working on AUv3 app extensions.
 There are a